Inferato/edx-platform/RG_CHANGELOG.rst

 Changed
 =======
+* Move changes related to favicon redirection into the rg-openedx-plugin `RGOeX-26060 <https://youtrack.raccoongang.com/issue/RGOeX-26060>`_

+  * reverts changes from the `favicon redirect fix <https://gitlab.raccoongang.com/owlox-team/productsforge/oex/edx-platform/-/commit/3bb2c3f237e2fce7753a417f881c0b1d8832aaec>`_ - it should be dropped when rebasing on upstream next time.

 * RG custom settings were moved to the rg-openedx-plugin and requirements were moved to deploymet `RGOeX-25959 <https://youtrack.raccoongang.com/issue/RGOeX-25959>`_

 Fixes